Skip to content

 4 min read

-If you have a classic or modified car, or just one that doesn’t fit into the typical car insurance mould, an agreed value car insurance policy could be an option for you, our guide explains how this cover works and when you might need it.
+If you have a classic or modified car an agreed value car insurance policy could be a useful option.
+Here’s how this cover works, when you might need it, and what to do next.

 Key takeaways

-• This type of car insurance guarantees a set payout amount if your car is written off or stolen, based on the car's market value at the policy's start.
+• Agreed value car insurance guarantees a set payout amount if your car is written off or stolen, based on the car's market value at the policy's start

-• To obtain an agreed value policy, you must provide comprehensive documentation to prove your car’s worth.
+• To get an agreed value policy, you’ll need to have comprehensive documentation to prove your car’s worth

 Two men in a car driving through mountains